FSUDRS/cetamura_python_script/README.md

 ## Notes
 - The main working application is in `src/main.py`
-- The `cetamura/` directory contains modular components for future development
 - All build and utility scripts are now organized under `scripts/`
 - Logs are automatically stored in the `logs/` directory